 Statewide Emergency Orders

 In response to a statewide emergency, the Chief Justice of the Florida Supreme Court issues emergency orders establishing guidelines on how the courts will continue to dispense justice while addressing the emergent issues at hand.
-Here is a list of emergency orders Chief Justice Charles Canady has issued in response to the COVID-19 outbreak:
+The latest Order from the Florida Supreme Court orders Courthouses closed to non-emergency proceedings through the end of May.
+Here is a list of important emergency orders Chief Justice Charles Canady has issued in response to the COVID-19 outbreak:

 9th Circuit (Orange and Osceola Counties)